pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 For a python function, its docstring is a string that documents what the function does and what the inputs/outputs should be.
-Docstring conventions have `many flavors <http://www.sphinx-doc.org/en/1.8/usage/extensions/napoleon.html#confval-napoleon_numpy_docstring>`_.
+Docstring conventions have `various flavors <http://www.sphinx-doc.org/en/1.8/usage/extensions/napoleon.html#confval-napoleon_numpy_docstring>`_.
 In ``pyjanitor``, we use the `Sphinx style docstring <https://thomas-cokelaer.info/tutorials/sphinx/docstring_python.html>`_ that is built on top of the `reStructuredText (reST) markup <http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html#headings>`_ language.

-reST syntax, like python, is sensitive to **indentation**, and each text unit (e.g., heading, paragraph, and code block) must be separated by **blank lines**.
+reST syntax, like python, is sensitive to **indentation**, and all of the text units (e.g., heading, paragraph, and code block) must be separated by **blank lines** from each other.
-Proper rendering of the web-version docs you are browsing through right now relies on our contributors' adherence to these syntax rules.
+Proper rendering of the web docs you are browsing through right now relies on our contributors' adherence to these reST syntax rules.

 Below is a docstring example from ``pyjanitor``'s ``rename_columns`` function.
 For illustration purposes,